-- Similar to Sailor Moon, most of the cast of Naruto has a food they dislike, with the exception of Lee, who cannot dislike any kind of food.
+- Similar to Sailor Moon, most of the cast of Naruto has a food they dislike, with the exception of Lee and Guy, who refuse to dislike any kind of food.
 Naruto in particular hates vegetables, and a brief flashback shows Kakashi appearing in his window to offer him some vegetables with his ramen.

-- Vivio initially dislikes green peppers in Magical Girl Lyrical Nanoha StrikerS.
+- Vivio initially dislikes green peppers in Magical Girl Lyrical Nanoha StrikerS (Nanoha even uses it as part of her Clones Are People, Too speech).
 According to Sound Stage M3, though, she got over it by the end of it.

 - Kanako Urashima in Love Hina doesn't like sweets at all.
 Naturally, she was adopted into a family of confectioners, and she crushes on her adopted brother, who is an expert even amongst the family at them.